rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

     Identity added: /home/ying/.ssh/id_dsa (ying@localhost.localdomain)
     ```

-5. Now run the ssh-add command again to list known fingerprint identities.
+5. Now run the `ssh-add` command again to list known fingerprint identities.
 Type:

     ```bash
     [ying@localhost ~]$ ssh-add -l
     1024 SHA256:ne7bHHb65e50.......0AZoQCEnnFdBPedGrDQ ying@server (DSA)
     ```

-6. Now as the user *ying*, try connecting remotly to serverPR and run a simple test command.
+6. Now as the user *ying*, try connecting remotely to serverPR and run a simple test command.

     Assuming you've done everything correctly till this point regarding setting up and storing the relevant keys, has done correctly till this point you should NOT be prompted for a password or passphrase.
 Type:

     ```
     [ying@serverXY .ssh]$ ssh serverPR 'ls /tmp'
     ```

-7. If you are done and no longer in need of the services of the ssh-agent or you simply want to revert back to key based authentication you can delete all the [private/public] identities from the agent.
+7. If you are done and no longer in need of the services of the `ssh-agent` or you simply want to revert back to key based authentication you can delete all the [private/public] identities from the agent.
 Type:

     ```bash
     [ying@localhost ~]$ ssh-add -D
     All identities removed.
     ```

 8. All done!